RicoElectrico/OSMNoteSync/README.md

-ChangesetMD
+OSMNoteSync
 =========

-ChangesetMD is a simple XML parser written in python that takes the weekly changeset metadata dump file from http://planet.openstreetmap.org/ and shoves the data into a simple postgres database so it can be queried.
+OSMNoteSync is a simple XML parser written in python that takes the daily note dump file from http://planet.openstreetmap.org/ and shoves the data into a simple postgres database so it can be queried.

-It can also keep a database created with a weekly dump file up to date using minutely changeset diff files available at [http://planet.osm.org/replication/changesets/](http://planet.osm.org/replication/changesets/)
+It can also keep a database created with a daily dump file up to date using OSM API calls returning latest notes.
+In addition, the notes hidden by OSM moderators, which are not exposed in the above API call, can be pruned from the database by detecting missing note IDs in the daily dump, up to its generation date.

 Setup
 ------------

-ChangesetMD works with Python 3.6 or newer.
+OSMNoteSync works with Python 3.6 or newer.

-Aside from postgresql, ChangesetMD depends on the python libraries psycopg2 and lxml.
+Aside from postgresql, OSMNoteSync depends on the python libraries psycopg2 and lxml.
 On Debian-based systems this means installing the python-psycopg2 and python-lxml packages.

 If you are using `pip` and `virtualenv`, you can install all dependencies with `pip install -r requirements.txt`.

-If you want to parse the changeset file without first unzipping it, you will also need to install the [bz2file library](http://pypi.python.org/pypi/bz2file) since the built in bz2 library can not handle multi-stream bzip files.
+If you want to parse the note file without first unzipping it, you will also need to install the [bz2file library](http://pypi.python.org/pypi/bz2file) since the built in bz2 library can not handle multi-stream bzip files.

 For building geometries, ```postgis``` extension needs to be [installed](http://postgis.net/install).

-ChangesetMD expects a postgres database to be set up for it.
+OSMNoteSync expects a postgres database to be set up for it.
 It can likely co-exist within another database if desired.
 Otherwise, As the postgres user execute:

-    createdb changesets
+    createdb notes

 It is easiest if your OS user has access to this database.
 I just created a user and made myself a superuser.
 Probably not best practices.